Impact of the COVID-19 pandemic on baseball: 2020 season

 On 12 March 2020, Major League Baseball suspended all spring training activities.
 Opening Day of the 2020 season, scheduled for 26 March, was postponed, as was the start of the regular season for Minor League Baseball, which was to begin on 9 April.
 In addition, the Mexico Series and Puerto Rico Series games were canceled; the former would have featured the San Diego Padres playing the Arizona Diamondbacks at Mexico City's Estadio Alfredo Harp Helú, and the latter featuring the New York Mets playing the Miami Marlins at Hiram Bithorn Stadium in San Juan.
 MLB also canceled the 2020 London Series games, which would have featured the Chicago Cubs playing the St. Louis Cardinals at London Stadium.
+The COVID-19 pandemic was the biggest interruption of the MLB season since 2001 when several games were postponed due to the September 11, 2001 attacks.

 Also on 12 March, the National Collegiate Athletic Association (NCAA) announced the suspension of its baseball season and cancellation of the entire season, further adding an automatic redshirt year without officially using a redshirt year.
 Seniors who would have exhausted their eligibility would not be charged a year, as most conferences had not begun their conference seasons.

 On 30 April, the 2020 Little League World Series and its other associated tournaments were canceled, and with it, the Little League Classic game between the Boston Red Sox and Baltimore Orioles scheduled for 23 August in Williamsport, Pennsylvania was subsequently changed to a regular home game for the Orioles.

 Several summer collegiate baseball leagues were canceled entirely, while others postponed their starts from the beginning of June to the beginning of July.
 The Portland Pickles of the West Coast League announced that they would play without fans, while several other teams withdrew from their leagues entirely.

 In late May 2020, multiple members of the Fieras del San Fernando of the Nicaraguan Professional Baseball League contracted COVID.
 Coach Carlos Aranda fell ill, was brought to a hospital in Nicaragua already unconscious and died.
 The deaths attracted attention to the government's response to the pandemic as Nicaragua was one of the few countries in which sporting events continued as scheduled.

 On 30 June 2020 the Minor League Baseball season was canceled outright.
 On 1 July, the 2020 Mexican Baseball League season was cancelled, citing that the league's reliance on ticket sales for team revenue made playing games behind closed doors economically unviable.